 As passionate and distinguished educator, I also provide competence building services for professionals of all levels.

 Given the urgency of our climate challence, I am more than ever dedicated to support businesses, authorities and research institutes to proactively address the changing landscape.

 “The core of circular economy is to understand the problems in linear systems – and to link these to the appropriate circular solutions.

 Susanne has depth of knowledge in a wide range of fields – ecology, circular product design, economics and finance – which allows her to do both these things well and address questions of sustainability and resource use from a holistic perspective.

 This broad knowledge shows in our conversations about circular economy and makes her a great project and sparring partner. ”

 – Jun.
 Prof. Dr. Fenna Blomsma, University of Hamburg, Faculty of Economics and Social Science, Professorship for Business Administration, Circular Economy

 Transitioning to a net-zero world

 We must limit global warming to below 1.5 degrees Celsius and we all now have a responsibility to take immediate action.
 To achieve that, different industries carry different responsibilities and capabilities, but none should ignore this challenge.
-At least, the economic growth potential of the Circular Economy is estimated to be around 4.5 Trillion Dollars – opposed to a decreasing economy doing business as usual.

 If we proactively address the changing landscape, we will be able to build a long-standing competitive advantage while playing a vital role in shaping a climate-safe global economy.